 Yes, the St. Kate's - St. Thomas MSW program is exclusively focused on clinical social work practice.
 All of our graduates are academically prepared for clinical licensure.
 However, clinical social workers are found in myriad settings and are skilled at working with diverse populations.
-Our MSW students have the opportunity to focus in a particular area of clinical social work practice through their choice of elective courses, their field practicum, and their clinical research project.
+Our MSW students have the opportunity to focus in a particular area of clinical social work practice through their choice of elective courses, their field practicum, the focus of their course assignments, and (as an optional elective) a clinical research project.
 In addition, St. Kate's - St. Thomas MSW students may apply to become an Area of Emphasis Scholar in one of three critical and growing areas of clinical practice: Gero-Social Work Practice, Military Practice, and Practice with Immigrants and Refugees.

 Students should consider carefully which program option will maximize their learning given other demands on their time – work, family, responsibilities, etc...

 Learn more about the MSW Program Options

 Advanced standing admission is available to students who have earned a bachelor’s degree in social work from an undergraduate program accredited by the Council on Social Work Education (CSWE).
 The undergraduate degree must have been accredited by CSWE at the time the degree was awarded.
 There is no time limit on eligibility for advanced standing.